-Ask your doctor or psychologist about cognitive rehabilitation programs.
-Many major medical centers and university hospitals have a rehabilitation center, which may have a cognitive rehabilitation program.
+Ask your doctor or psychologist about cognitive rehab programs.
+Many major medical centers and university hospitals have a rehabilitation center.
+The center may have a cognitive rehab program.

-Your first step in cognitive rehabilitation is a thorough evaluation by a neuropsychologist trained in brain-behavior relationships.
-This involves a series of interviews and standardized psychological tests.
-Your family may participate to help the neuropsychologist learn about your behavior both before and after the brain tumor.
-For school children with brain tumors, the psychologist may interview teachers and observe the child's behavior in class.
-The evaluation paints a detailed picture of the cognitive problems and allows the psychologist to design a rehabilitation plan.
+Your first step in cognitive rehabilitation is a full evaluation by a neuropsychologist trained in brain-behavior relationships.
+This involves a series of interviews and psychological tests.
+Your family may take part.
+They can help the neuropsychologist learn about your behavior before and after the brain tumor.
+For school children with brain tumors, the psychologist may interview teachers.
+He or she may watch the child's behavior in class.
+The evaluation paints a detailed picture of the thinking problems.
+It allows the psychologist to design a rehabilitation plan.

-Cognitive rehabilitation programs can vary.
-They often involve a team of therapists, such as speech therapists and cognitive training specialists.
-Medical experts recommend intensive and holistic (whole person) programs.
-For example, a more intensive program might provide training for a few hours a day, several days a week, for several months before a person returns to work.
-Although other cognitive rehabilitation programs may be less demanding, be prepared to make a serious effort with your rehabilitation.
+Cognitive rehab programs can vary.
+They often involve a team of therapists.
+These might include speech therapists and cognitive training specialists.
+Experts recommend intensive and holistic (whole person) programs.
+For example, a more intensive program might give you training for a few hours a day, several days a week.
+This might continue for several months, before you return to work.
+Although other cognitive rehab programs may be less demanding, be prepared to make a serious effort with your rehabilitation.

-Before you start cognitive rehabilitation, you should be medically stable and have the physical and mental strength to have several hours of therapy a day.
-Once you enter a rehabilitation program, you may notice an improvement within a few weeks.
-Other problems may require months or years of work and persistence before improvement is seen.
+Before you start cognitive rehab, you should be medically stable.
+You should also have the physical and mental strength to have several hours of therapy a day.
+Once you enter a rehab program, you may notice an improvement within a few weeks.
+Other problems may require months or years of work before you see an improvement.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |